Level 2: Information Literacy | Cyber Civics

 top of page

-Youth today must know how to find, retrieve, analyze, and use online information.
-Yet few get these essential lessons in school.
-This turnkey program offers everything needed to teach "Information Literacy."
-Includes a full year of weekly lesson plans, engaging activities, slides w/embedded videos, send-home parent letters, and full teacher support.
-Easily used for Homeschool and/or Distance Learning too.
+Youth today must know how to find, retrieve, analyze, and use online information, especially as artificial intelligence (AI) transforms how they do research online!
+This comprehensive, ready-to-teach program equips you to deliver a full year of engaging “Information Literacy” lessons.
+It includes weekly lesson plans, hands-on activities, slides with embedded videos, take-home parent letters, and full teacher support.
+Perfect for classroom or homeschool use.

 Already enrolled?
 Sign in